 Low-income schools are listed by school year in the Teacher Cancellation Low Income (TCLI) directory.
 Student loan servicing companies such as Navient and Nelnet, as well as university-based lenders such as SUNY or Syracuse University, rely on the TCLI directory to verify a school’s low-income status.

 Guidelines for teacher loan forgiveness, as well as a link to the teacher loan forgiveness application, can be found on the Federal Student Aid website.

-In addition to the minimum five years of service in a low income school, the school must be a designated Title I school.
+In addition to the minimum of five years of service in a low-income school, the school must be a designated Title I school.
 Title I status can be found here.

 How to apply for teacher loan forgiveness:

 - In your fifth (or greater) consecutive year of teaching in a designated low-income school or schools, verify that your school(s) appear in the TCLI directory for all five years.

 - Note: The New York portion of the TCLI directory is typically updated in the summer AFTER the school year (e.g. for 2016-17, New York State schools were added in late August 2017).

 - Download the teacher loan forgiveness form from the Federal Student Aid website listed above.